The Xchange

 -

-DISCIPLESHIP-COUNSELING is an encouraging form of 1-on-1 or small-group interaction that uses the Bible and the indwelling Holy Spirit as the primary source for solving and working through spiritual, relational, mental, emotional, and behavioral challenges.
+DISCIPLESHIP-COUNSELING is an alternative to traditional counseling methods.
+It encourages 1-on-1 or small-group interaction that uses the Bible and the indwelling Holy Spirit as the primary sources for solving and working through spiritual, relational, mental, emotional, and behavioral challenges.
 The Xchange is informed by psychology as a tool, but uses the BIBLE to diagnose and determine action steps to overcome a struggle.

-The focus of all DISCIPLESHIP-COUNSELING will be to discover and develop your identity IN-CHRIST. -
+The focus of all DISCIPLESHIP-COUNSELING is discovering and developing your identity IN-CHRIST. -

 I am open to a variety of meeting locations.
 In general, there will be two pay rates.
 If you come to North Branch, the fee will be lower, as I will add an additional fee for traveling to your location.